Updated February 2020

 Champagne-Ardennes is part of the new Grand Est region, along with Alsace and Lorraine.
 So take the opportunity to explore all those other great wines.

-Nearby Epernay is a city entirely devoted to champagne making.
+Nearby Épernay is a city entirely devoted to champagne making.
 It’s just 16 miles south of Reims.
 It’s at its best in December when for three days the town celebrates the Habits de Lumière festival.
+I went in 2022 and had a glorious visit for the weekend.
+Habits de Lumière Guide.

 Again there are many top Champagne houses to visit here.
 Check with the local tourist office.